SvetimFM/multipass-terminal/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Setup

-1. Fork the repository
-2. Clone your fork
-3. Install dependencies: `npm install`
-4. Create a feature branch: `git checkout -b feature/your-feature`
-5. Make your changes
-6. Run in dev mode: `npm run dev`
-7. Submit a pull request

 ## Acknowledgments

 - Built with [xterm.js](https://github.com/xtermjs/xterm.js) for terminal emulation
 - Uses [node-pty](https://github.com/microsoft/node-pty) for pseudo-terminal support
-- Inspired by the need for better AI-assisted development workflows
+- Inspired by the need for better AI-assisted development workflows and inhuman office design

 ## License